 So, you’ve decided to invest in cryptocurrency.
-However, you’re confused and don’t know where to start - you're wondering, how to buy cryptocurrency?
+This means that you're probably wondering – how to buy cryptocurrency?
+However, you’re confused and don’t know where to start.
 With so many options available, it can be difficult to choose the best option for you.
-Plus, there are lots of things you need to think about before you start making payments.
+Plus, there are lots of things you need to think about before actually making any purchases.

 Table of Contents

 - 1. How to Buy Cryptocurrency?